zachwe/tortoise-tts/README.md

 * `Diffusion Sampler`: sampler method during the diffusion pass.
 Currently, only `P` and `DDIM` are added, but does not seem to offer any substantial differences in my short tests.
 	`P` refers to the default, vanilla sampling method in `diffusion.py`.
 	To reiterate, this ***only*** is useful for the diffusion decoding path, after the autoregressive outputs are generated.
-Below are an explanation of experimental flags.
-Messing with these might impact performance, as these are exposed only if you know what you are doing.
-* `Half-Precision`: (attempts to) hint to PyTorch to auto-cast to float16 (half precision) for compute.
-Disabled by default, due to it making computations slower.
-* `Conditional Free`: a quality boosting improvement at the cost of some performance.
-Enabled by default, as I think the penaly is negligible in the end.

 After you fill everything out, click `Run`, and wait for your output in the output window.
 The sampled voice is also returned, but if you're using multiple files, it'll return the first file, rather than a combined file.